 cached landscapes

-Unless manually picked out of the hidden system folders of our devices, by default a huge amount of fragmented and decontextualized image files is silently archived and stored in our computer's
+Unless manually picked out of the invisible system folders of our computers, by default a huge amount of fragmented and decontextualized images and data is silently archived and stored in our devices's

 browser cache everytime we visit a website or a map on the internet.